qingxiangguo/Tools-for-Cancer-Genome-Analysis/contents/SURVIVOR.md

 Take the type into account (1==yes, else no): 1
-Take the strands of SVs into account (1==yes, else no): 0 Estimate distance based on the size of SV (1==yes, else no): 0
+Take the strands of SVs into account (1==yes, else no): 0 Estimate distance based on the size of SV (1==yes, else no): 0 Minimum size of SVs to be taken into account.

 Output files: merged_filtered.vcf